Getting Started With Respectful Parenting

 If you’d like, you can give a few more minutes to finish playing.
 This might help with even more cooperation.

 I hope you enjoyed this post!
-For free respectful parenting + self-care resources and gifts, sign up for the Weave In Wonder newsletter.
-If you’d like more inspiration, connect with me on Instagram where I share child-led play inspiration and self-care rituals.
+For free respectful parenting inspo, sign up for the Weave In Wonder newsletter.
+If you’d like, connect with me on Instagram where I share child-led play inspiration and self-care rituals.
 And if you’d like more direct support and community with like-minded people, come join the Bay Area Whole Child Activities group.